INSATunisia/TP-ArchLog/docs/tp3.md

 # Non Functional requirements & Other constraints
 - The UI needs to be highly responsive, especially when dealing with repetitive user actions that may trigger some heavy calculations.
-- This is the first time that GLx builds an F&P application so the solution will definitely need to be modified to fix bugs and/or improve performance, etc...
+- This is the first time that INSATix builds an F&P application so the solution will definitely need to be modified to fix bugs and/or improve performance, etc...
-- GLx is not only trying to build an F&P solution for this retailer, but as the forecast and planning features can be interesting for any other retailer, the team is also thinking about building a product that can easily be configured for future retailers without having to build a custom solution for each client.
+- INSATix is not only trying to build an F&P solution for this retailer, but as the forecast and planning features can be interesting for any other retailer, the team is also thinking about building a product that can easily be configured for future retailers without having to build a custom solution for each client.
 - We need to have the forecast and planning applications to be independently deployed.
 - A secure communication between the forecast and planning applications should be ensured, as well as between the applications and database layer.

 # Questions
-- In class, choose and explain the appropriate architecture for the described solution.
+- Choose and explain the appropriate architecture for the described solution.
-- As a homework, implement few use cases of this solution [TBD in class] by explaining your choice of technologies as well.
+- Use different UML diagrams to represent several views of these systems.
+- Emphasize your design choices for every non functional requirement and constraint.
+- Propose some key technologies to use and explain why.